 You can use technical analysis, financial indicators, and macro economic reports to help you make a decision, but it still remains an uncertain event.
 All you end up doing is gambling on whether the price will go up or down.
 And if you are lucky, you will win.
 If you are really lucky, you’ll sometimes have a real winning streak.

 Then again, it is also possible to hit 10 heads in a row with a coin toss.
 It is a matter of probability, you have 1 chance out of 1024 to hit 10 heads in a row.
 Don’t let one lucky person who hits this streak brag about how they broke the system and convince you that is all too easy.
-For every one winner, there are hundreds of losers who you will never hear from.
+For every one winner, there are thousands of losers who you will never hear from.

 Numerous studies have demonstrated that randomly picking stock would lead to the same result as carefully studying the market and investing in it.
 This is one area in which even monkeys can outperform us!
 This helps illustrate the randomness of the stock market and the luck needed to do well.
 You may have a few ‘wins’, but in the long-term you could end up worse off than if you would have left your money in a savings account.
 Before thinking about making money, you first need to think about how not to lose money.
 Behavioural finance researchers have highlighted the reality that about 80% of day traders lose money, but are just in denial.